Immunotherapy vs. Chemotherapy

 The main factors for chemo or immunotherapy eligibility are health and cancer type.
 Some therapies may not be suitable for those with heart problems or serious health issues.

 Some patients qualify for both therapies.
-Survivor Barbara Lappala received immunotherapy after chemo stopped working.
-“I tell people today, I’m a walking miracle,” Lappala said.
+Mesothelioma survivor Barbara Lapalla received immunotherapy after chemo stopped working.
+“I tell people today, I’m a walking miracle,” Lapalla said.
 “They don’t believe in miracles.
 Then they see me.”

 Underlying conditions can limit therapeutic options.
 For example, people with severe heart issues may not be eligible for chemo.
 A person with an autoimmune disease may not qualify for immunotherapy.